Our Land Overall …..

-The letterbox is built out of an upended old timber railway sleeper ….. it has a big sheet metal letterbox that was built for an old landscape job I was constructing in 1979.
+The letterbox is built out of upended old timber railway sleepers ….. it has a big sheet metal letterbox that was built for an old landscape job I was constructing in 1979.
 The client rejected it as she didn’t find it satisfactory for her suburban site.
-I reused it on our site and has been in good use on our site for 28 years up to 2017.
+I reused it on our site and have been in good use on our site for 32 years up to 2021.
 The initial entry leads down our earth driveway to our house.

-We live in a special house built largely of demolition timber and stone, built thirty six years ago in 1981 for a fraction of the cost of a new house.
+We live in a special house built largely of demolition timber and stone, built forty years ago in 1981 for a fraction of the cost of a new house.
 Some of the stone is very old from the late 1800’s.
 Australia as a whole was only settled after 1788.
-Compared other countries, the 1800’s is very old to us.
+Compared to other countries, the 1800’s are very old to us.
 The house is on five acres of light open Australian bush which we bought very cheaply when we came out to our bush block in 1977 ….. four years earlier.
-We were way out thirty five kms. south of Brisbane then in the countryside.
+We were way out thirty-five kms. south of Brisbane then in the countryside.
 Now we are in the middle of everything …. not that we want to sell.
 Acreage land has become very valuable around us now.

 We initially came here to Chambers Flat in 1977 after spending the first two years of our married life in a small rented cottage at Taringa, one of the suburbs of Brisbane for $A25.00 / week from some older friends.
 In those days, the area was still very much bush.
 We came to this bush block where wallabies grazed on the side of the road down around the corner.
 Across the road, was a 100 acres of bush with no houses whatsoever.
 Trees crowded and overhung the narrow road which had been an early stock-route from Beaudesert to Waterford / Beenleigh in the late 1800’s.
 You could then buy 5-10 acres of land for about $10,000-$15,000.00.